 Omalizumab for Asthma

-Initial studies show that omalizumab reduces asthma episodes, improves peak expiratory flow (PEF), reduces the need for other medications, and reduces emergency room visits and hospitalization.1 But it has been studied only in people with positive skin tests to indoor allergens such as dust mites, animal dander, cockroaches, and molds.
+Initial studies show that omalizumab reduces asthma episodes, improves peak expiratory flow (PEF), reduces the need for other medicines, and reduces emergency room visits and hospitalization.1 But it has been studied only in people with positive skin tests to indoor allergens such as dust mites, animal dander, cockroaches, and molds.

 Omalizumab is injected, and the dose is determined by a person's body weight and IgE level.